nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 ((("security (smart contracts)","token standard implementation choices")))((("token standards (generally)","implementation choices")))Beyond the choice of standard, there is the parallel choice of _implementation_.
 When you decide to use a standard such as ERC20, you have to then decide how to implement a compatible design.
 There are a number of existing "reference" implementations that are widely used in the Ethereum ecosystem, or you could write your own from scratch.
 Again, this choice represents a dilemma that can have serious security implications.

 Existing implementations are &#x201c;battle-tested.&#x201d; While it is impossible to prove that they are secure, many of them underpin millions of dollars' worth of tokens.
 They have been attacked, repeatedly and vigorously.
 So far, no significant vulnerabilities have been discovered.
-Writing your own is not easy&#x2014;there are many subtle ways that a contract can be compromised.
+Writing your own is not easy-there are many subtle ways that a contract can be compromised.
 It is much safer to use a well-tested, widely used implementation.
 In our examples, we used the OpenZeppelin implementation of the ERC20 standard, as this implementation is security-focused from the ground up.

 If you use an existing implementation you can also extend it.
 Again, however, be careful with this impulse.
 Complexity is the enemy of security. ((("attack surface")))Every single line of code you add expands the _attack surface_ of your contract and could represent a vulnerability lying in wait.
 You may not notice a problem until you put a lot of value on top of the contract and someone breaks it.